h2oai/h2o-3/h2o-docs/new_look_docs/includes/Data-Manipulation.rst

 Replacing Values in a Frame
 -------------------------

-This example shows how to replace values in a frame of data.
+This example shows how to replace numeric values in a frame of data.
+Note that it is currently not possible to replace categorical value in a column.

 .. example-code::
    .. code-block:: h2o-r